-Falcons bring back veteran defensive end Clayborn: reports
+Falcons bring back veteran defensive end Clayborn

-The Atlanta Falcons are signing defensive end Adrian Clayborn to a one-year deal worth up to $4 million, multiple outlets reported Tuesday.
+The Atlanta Falcons have signed veteran defensive end Adrian Clayborn to a one-year deal, the team announced Tuesday.

+Official terms were not disclosed, but multiple outlets reported that he could earn up to $4 million with incentives.

 Clayborn, who played for the Falcons from 2015-17, appeared in 14 games for the Super Bowl champion New England Patriots last season and tallied 2.5 sacks.

+“I’m excited to be back and help this defense and team anyway I can,” he told NFL Network.
+“It’s familiar here and I know I fit into the defense well.
+At this point that’s what’s most important.”

-Clayborn, 30, has registered 32.5 career sacks and 90 quarterback hits in 95 games with the Tampa Bay Buccaneers, Falcons and Patriots.
+Clayborn, 30, has registered 32.5 career sacks and 90 quarterback hits in 95 games (51 starts) with the Tampa Bay Buccaneers, Falcons and Patriots.

 On Nov.
 12, 2017, the former first-round pick (20th overall in 2011) set a Falcons record with six sacks in a 27-7 victory against the Dallas Cowboys.